 Boston Properties and our stockholders may be subject to state and local tax in various states and localities, including those in which we or our stockholders transact business, own property or reside.
-The tax treatment of us and our stockholders in such jurisdictions may differ from the federal income tax treatment described above.
+The tax treatment of us and our stockholders in these jurisdictions may differ from the federal income tax treatment described above.
 Consequently, as a prospective investor, you should consult your own tax advisors regarding the effect of state and local tax laws on an investment in our common stock.

-REGISTRATION RIGHTS OF THE SELLING STOCKHOLDER
+REGISTRATION RIGHTS OF THE SELLING STOCKHOLDERS

-The following is a summary of the material terms and provisions of the registration rights and lock-up agreement, which we entered into in connection with our July 9, 1998 acquisition of a parcel of land in Washington, D.C.
+The following is a summary of the material terms and provisions of the registration rights agreements which we entered into with the selling stockholders.
 It may not contain all the information that is important to you.
-You can access complete information by referring to the registration rights and lock-up agreement.
+You can access complete information by referring to the agreements.

-Under the registration rights and lock-up agreement, we are obligated to file a registration statement covering the sale by the selling stockholder of the common stock that it may acquire in exchange for the common units of Boston Properties Limited Partnership that it received when we acquired the land on July 9, 1998.
-Under the terms of the registration rights and lock-up agreement, the selling stockholder may not exchange its units for common stock until after July 9, 1999.
-Under the registration rights and lock-up agreement, we must use reasonable efforts to cause the registration statement to be declared effective by the Securities and Exchange Commission and to keep the registration statement continuously effective until the earlier of:
+Under the registration rights agreements, we are obligated to file a registration statement covering the sale by the selling stockholders of the common stock issued in connection with the agreements and we must use reasonable efforts to cause the registration statement to be declared effective by the Securities and Exchange Commission and to keep the registration statement continuously effective until the earlier of:

-- . the date on which the selling stockholder no longer holds any exchanged common stock or any units issued in connection with the acquisition or - . the date on which all of the exchanged common stock held or acquired in the future by the selling stockholder has become eligible for sale under Rule 144(k) of the Securities Act of 1933.
+- o the date on which the selling stockholders no longer hold any common stock to which the registration rights agreements apply; or - o the date on which all of the common stock to which the registration rights agreements apply held or acquired in the future by the selling stockholders has become eligible for sale under Rule 144(k) of the Securities Act of 1933.

-Any common stock sold by the selling stockholder pursuant to this prospectus will no longer be entitled to the benefits of the registration rights and lock-up agreement.
+Any common stock sold by the selling stockholders pursuant to this prospectus will no longer be entitled to the benefits of the registration rights agreements.

-The registration rights and lock-up agreement requires that we bear all expenses of registering the common stock with the exception of brokerage and underwriting commissions and taxes of any kind and any legal, accounting and other expenses incurred by the selling stockholder.
-We also agreed to indemnify the selling stockholder and its officers, directors and other affiliated persons and any person who controls the selling stockholder against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws in connection with the registration statement or this prospectus, subject to limitations specified in the registration rights and lock-up agreement.
-In addition, the selling stockholder agreed to indemnify us and our directors, officers and any person who controls our company against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws if they result from:
+The registration rights agreements require that we bear all expenses of registering the common stock with the exception of brokerage and underwriting commissions and taxes of any kind and any legal, accounting and other expenses incurred by the selling stockholders, subject to our right to receive payments from one of the selling stockholders pursuant to a letter agreement.
+We also agreed to indemnify the selling stockholders and affiliated persons against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws in connection with the registration statement or this prospectus, subject to limitations specified in the registration rights agreements.
+In addition, the selling stockholders agreed to indemnify us and our directors, officers and any person who controls our company against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws if they result from:

-- written information furnished to us by the selling stockholder for use in the registration statement or this prospectus or any amendments to the registration statement or any prospectus supplements or - . the selling stockholder's failure to deliver, or cause to be delivered, this prospectus or any amendments or prospectus supplements to any purchaser of common stock covered by this prospectus from the selling stockholder through no fault of ours.
+- o written information furnished to us by the selling stockholders for use in the registration statement or this prospectus or any amendments to the registration statement or any prospectus supplements; or - o the selling stockholders' failure to deliver, or cause to be delivered, this prospectus or any amendments or prospectus supplements to any purchaser of common stock covered by this prospectus from the selling stockholders through no fault of ours.

-THE SELLING STOCKHOLDER
+THE SELLING STOCKHOLDERS

-The following table sets forth the number of shares of common stock and units beneficially owned by the selling stockholder as of July 16, 1999, the number of shares of common stock covered by this prospectus and the total number of shares of common stock and units which the selling stockholder will beneficially own upon completion of this offering.
-This table assumes that the selling stockholder exchanges for common stock all of the units issued by Boston Properties Limited Partnership in connection with our acquisition of a parcel of land in Washington, D.C. and that the selling stockholder offers for sale all of those shares of common stock.
+The following table sets forth the number of shares of common stock beneficially owned by the selling stockholders as of July 9, 2002, the number of shares of common stock covered by this prospectus and the total number of shares of common stock which the selling stockholders will beneficially own upon completion of this offering.
+Except as noted, this table assumes that the selling stockholders offer for sale all of the shares of common stock covered by this prospectus.